Lily Research News - The Lily Foundation

 What's the word from the lab?
 Dr Rob Pitceathly, who heads up the research at UCL, said: "The grant awarded by the Lily Foundation will enable development of both a modified release tablet and injectable form of Nicotinamide Riboside.
 This work will maximise the potential clinical benefits conferred by NR and is a prelude to using it in a human clinical trial."

-To find out more about research projects funded by The Lily Foundation visit our webpage here.
+You can find out more about all the projects currently funded by The Lily Foundation.

 Donate today